stoplightio/studio/docs/Design-and-Modeling/04-shared-components.md

 # Shared Components

-When using Stoplight, or OpenAPI in general, there are various different components that can be defined within specific endpoints, or reused between multiple endpoints.
-To help reduce extra work (and the chance of introducing errors), it is important to:
+When using Stoplight, or OpenAPI in general, there are various different components that can be either defined within an endpoint, or reused between multiple endpoints.
+To help reduce repetition (and the chance of introducing errors), it is important to:

 * Identify endpoints with common parameters, schemas, or responses.
 * Use _shared components_ to reference the same component multiple times instead of rewriting the properties for each individual endpoint.

-Shared components in Stoplight come in three forms:
+Shared components in Stoplight come in several forms:

 * **Parameters** - Parts of the request: query string parameters, path parameters, headers, and cookies.

+* **Responses** - Common responses like page not found, validation errors, etc.

 * **Models** - Also known as "Schemas", these are the most common shared component.
 They describe the actual shape of the data for JSON requests and responses.

-* **Responses** - Common responses like page not found, validation errors, etc.
+* **Examples** - Show how a request or response body might look.
+These can be generated from schemas automatically, but can also be made manually created for more complex scenarios.

 ## Shared Parameters